 But if so many people from outside of Ohio (and outside of the US, even) were visiting Cincinnati, I felt like maybe I was missing something.

 The city of Cincinnati sits at the confluence of the Licking and Ohio rivers, right across the state line from Kentucky.
 The city was settled in 1788, and quickly became a “boom town,” growing rapidly in both population and wealth.
 In fact, by the mid-1800s, Cincinnati was one of the largest and most prosperous cities in America thanks to the steamboat trade and the pork processing it became known for.

 The city has a few other notable claims to fame, too, like…

 - Cincinnati is home to the first professional baseball team: The Cincinnati Red Stockings (later the Reds) were formed in 1869.

-- The first man to walk on the moon, Neil Armstrong, is a Cincinnati native.
-(And so is George Clooney.)
+- The first man to walk on the moon, Neil Armstrong, lived in Cincinnati.
+(And George Clooney is also a native.)

 - Cincinnati was also home to 5 US presidents: William Howard Taft, Rutherford B. Hayes, Ulysses S. Grant, William Henry Harrison, and Benjamin Harrison.

 - The Cincinnati Zoo and Botanical Garden opened in 1875 and is the second-oldest zoo in America.